-Today, we as HAM radio operators, are constantly fighting against man-made noise.
-We could say that RFI “kills” (y)our hobby and also takes the fun out of it when we have a QSO on a particular band or frequency where QRM is more common than rare.
-Because of this so-called Man Made Noise I developed a new sport, so-called RFI Hunting 🙂 .
-Many people during this pandemic go for a walk with their dog, go bird watching or do something else … But when I leave home, I do not take my dog or binoculars outside, I take my RFI Hunting Tools.
+Today, as HAM radio operators, we are constantly fighting against man-made noise.
+We could say that RFI(y) kills our hobby and also takes the fun out of it if we have a QSO on a certain band or frequency where QRM is more common than rare.
+Because of this so-called Man Made Noise I have developed a new sport, the so-called RFI Hunting 🙂 .
+Many people are going for walks with their dogs, birdwatching or doing something else during this pandemic… But when I leave home, I don’t take my dog or binoculars outside, I take my RFI Hunting Tools.
 In this case the IC-705 with an active magnetic loop MLA-30 + powered by a 4000 mAh Powerbank and an RF Explorer spectrum analyzer.

 Pic 1: MLA-30+ Active Magnetic loop, IC-705 and Carry bag

-During my frequent walks through my neighbourhood, I am trying to find and exactly pin point the location where the RFI is coming from.
+During my frequent walks through my neighborhood, I try to locate the location and pinpoint exactly where the RFI is coming from.
 Last year (2020) I managed to find 4 different RFI sources and made some new friends in the process.
 Think of LED garden lighting, a Micro-controlled Powerbox and more.
-With all the neighbours where I found the RFI source, I had a nice friendly chat and explained what RFI is, what the problems are, what causes the RFI, etc … !
-I guess we as HAMS all have similar experiences ...
+With all the neighbors where I found the RFI source, I had a nice and friendly chat and explained what RFI is, what the problems are, what causes the RFI, etc…!
+I think we all have similar experiences as HAMS…

 Pic 2: Mand made Noise: RFI of 5/9+ 24/7 across the whole 40mtr band